econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

   * Lowest ASK/SELL @ 2000 ticks/lot, 500 lots
 ```

-Here after Account B has placed their market orders in both directions, the best price level in both dirctions has gone down in volume.
+Here after Account B has placed their market orders in both directions, the best price level in both directions has gone down in total size.
 This is expected, because some of the liquidity available has been taken at the agreed-upon prices in both the "buy base asset" (bid) and "sell base asset" (ask) cases.

 #### Step 6: Cancel All Limit Orders (as Account A)